rs-delve/rs-delve.github.io/_reports/2020-10-01-covid19-vaccination-report.md

 health and wellbeing overall and reduce health inequalities.

-Other key within-country considerations include the impacts of existing inequalities in supply of healthcare workforce
-[^113].
-Poorer parts of the population suffer from worse health in the UK and are currently underserved in terms of access to primary care.
+Other key within-country considerations include the impacts of existing inequalities in supply of healthcare workforce.[^113] Poorer parts of the population suffer from worse health in the UK and are currently underserved in terms of access to primary care.
 If existing primary care infrastructure is utilised to deliver COVID-19